Booth Tables Guide

 Booth Tables Types and Differences

-Strong laminate materials are used for booth tables as they are resistant to heavy use and easily cleaned.
-They are also cheaper than solid wood tops and are more suited to the environment they will be used in.
-The cut corner is added to maximize usage and comfort and to enhance the décor.
+Strong laminate materials are used for booth tables as they are resistant to heavy use and easy to clean.
+They are also more cost-effective than solid wood tops and better suited to the environment in which they will be used.
+The cut corner is designed to maximize usage and comfort while enhancing the décor.

-Laminate tables normally differ by the laminate and edge types.
-There are thousands of laminate options available by Wilson Art and Formica.
-The laminate color and design would usually be selected based on the dining type and venue decor.
-On the other hand, the edge type is what usually confuses most buyers.
-Laminate tables are available in 5 edge types.
+Laminate tables differ based on the types of laminate and edge finishes.
+There are thousands of laminate options available from brands like Wilson Art and Formica.
+The laminate color and design are typically selected based on the dining concept and venue décor.
+Conversely, the edge type can often confuse buyers.
+Laminate tables come in five different edge types:

 Image Name Edge Description

-Self Edge Laminate Table Top Self Edge The edge would match the laminate on the surface of the table
+Self Edge Laminate Table Top Self Edge The edge matches the laminate on the surface of the table.

-Inlay Laminate Table Top Inlay 1 1/2" nominal wood edge.
-The wood edge can be stained in various finishes
+Inlay Laminate Table Top Inlay 1 1/2" nominal wood edge that can be stained in various finishes.

-Overlay Laminate Table Top Overlay 3/8" nominal wood edge.
-Can be stained in various finishes
+Overlay Laminate Table Top Overlay 3/8" nominal wood edge that can be stained in various finishes.

-Aluminum Edge Laminate Table Top Aluminum Aluminium edge, shiny, mostly used with diner booths to achieve a retro look
+Aluminum Edge Laminate Table Top Aluminum Aluminum edge, shiny, often used with diner booths to achieve a retro look.

-Solid wood is comparatively more expensive than laminate but adds warmth and gives your restaurant a more upscale look.
-You can find butcher block and plank among our collection of solid wood table tops.
+Solid wood is generally more expensive than laminate but adds warmth and gives your restaurant a more upscale appearance.
+You can find butcher block and plank options among our collection of solid wood table tops.

 Image Name Table Top Description

-Solid Wood Butcher Block Table Top Butcher Block Constructed of 1 1/2" thick solid wood where the wood is also face glued.
+Solid Wood Butcher Block Table Top Butcher Block Constructed of 1 1/2" thick solid wood with face-glued wood.
+Width varies between 1/2" to 2"; length varies as well.

-Solid Wood Plank Table Top Plank Constructed of 1 1/2" thick solid wood where the wood board width usually varies between 3" and 6", glued side to side
+Solid Wood Plank Table Top Plank Constructed of 1 1/2" thick solid wood, with widths typically between 3" and 6", glued side by side.

 Booth Tables and Bases